 Our unique approach will bring together expertise from both academia and industry, to address the grand challenges around future energy and minerals supplies and thus, achieve sustained economic development.

 This theme focuses on fundamental and applied geomechanics related to the mining and geotechnical industries.
 Our interests are oriented towards improving safety performance related to current and emerging technologies.
-Our experts closely collaborate with industry partners to find innovative ways to ensure environmentally safe and sustainable practices are incorporated in all aspects of design and operation.
-With future energy technologies new practices and approaches are ever evolving that require geomechanical expertise.

 This theme focuses on fundamental and applied research related to subsurface minerals, energy extraction and storage.
 Of particular interest are technologies that improve recovery and provide new insights into the production of transition fuels and critical minerals.
-Traditional knowledge and expertise in petroleum and mining engineering will drive new technologies related to the geological storage of CO2 and hydrogen, recovery of critical minerals, production of transition fuels, and extraction of geothermal energy.

 At UNSW Minerals and Energy Resources Engineering, we’re committed to providing the best learning, teaching and research environment.
 We continue to invest in world-class facilities to support our academics and students in driving innovative research.